Common Sense Parenting (CSP)

 - Using Corrective Teaching to stop problem behaviors and teach alternative behaviors

-Session 5 – Teaching self-control
+- Session 5 – Teaching Self-Control

-- Using Teaching Self-Control when children are not cooperating
+- Using Teaching Self-Control when children are not cooperating or are having an emotional outburst

-Session 6 – Putting it all together
+- Session 6 – Putting it all Together

 - Holding family meetings